WiredSharp/DotNet.Cli.Templates/readme.md

+# DotNet new templates

-# These templates create a simple solution with two projects
+These templates create a simple solution with two projects

 one core library and one test project.
 Regular projects are stored in a *src* subfolder, test projects are stored in *test* subfolder.
 The following parameters are available: